plediii/dual-protocol/README.md

 domain.send(['database', 'message'], [], 'Hello Alice!');
 ```

-Here we are using an empty source address since `'database'` is not
+Here we are using an empty source address.
+Because `'database'` is not
-attempting to make a reply, nor do we have a mounted host ready to
+attempting to make a reply, no source address is necessary.
-receive a reply.

 In addition to the usual message properties, dual-protocol also
-attaches a reference to the domain the host received the message from
+attaches a reference to the domain on which the host is mounted
 at `ctxt.domain`.
-The host may could the domain to send additional
+The host could use the domain to send additional
 messages and/or replies.
 For example, the following host outputs
 information about the message to the console, and forwards a copy of
-the message to the database.
+the message to the database host:

-The `dual-protocol` object will also attach the domain on which the
-message is sent at `ctxt.domain`.
-For example the following host will
-print all messages it received, and forwards a copy of the message to
-the database:
 ```javascript
 domain.mount(['message', ':name'], function (body, ctxt) {
     console.log(ctxt.from.join('/') + ' sent a message to ' + ctxt.params.name);